 About Rupert Linton

-Rupert Linton has worked in the dairy industry for over 20 years, specialising in cheese for six of these.
+Rupert Linton has worked in the dairy industry for over 20 years, specialising in cheese for 6 of those.
 He is based in London but regularly travels to Spain to meet cheesemakers to taste and assess many delicious Spanish Cheeses.

 I’ve been working exclusively in cheese for … 6 years, but began working in Haccp in Spain, including many dairy audits, around 20 years ago.